Mr-Mythical/MrMythicalGearCheck/README.md

 # Mr. Mythical: Gear Check

-> **Comprehensive gear validation tool for Mythic+ groups with detailed inspection and issue detection.**
+> **Comprehensive gear validation tool for Mythic+ and Raid groups with detailed inspection and issue detection.**

 ## What Does This Addon Do?